abuiles/ember-101/hands-on.md

 ~~~~~~~~

 We said previously that the main responsibility of the controller is
 to serve as the template decorator.
-In this case, it will have the
+In this case, the user has the option to select from possible states.
-information of the possible state to select.

 Next we can use the **itemController** in
 **app/templates/articles/index.hbs**.
 Let's modify each part so it